neondatabase/postgresql_anonymizer/docs/masking_functions.md

 **WARNING** : The `noise()` masking functions are vulnerable to a form of repeat attack, especially with [Dynamic Masking].
-A masked user can guess an original value by resquesting its masked value multiple times and then simply use the `AVG()` function to get a close approximation. ( See `demo/noise_reduction_attack.sql` for more details).
+A masked user can guess an original value by requesting its masked value multiple times and then simply use the `AVG()` function to get a close approximation.
+(See `demo/noise_reduction_attack.sql` for more details).
 In a nutshell, these functions are best fitted for [Anonymous Dumps] and [Static Masking].
 They should be avoided when using [Dynamic Masking].